Frequently Asked Questions

 The cart lid should be completely closed or it may not be picked up.
 Trash may not be collected if it is outside the cart.

 Can I request an additional trash cart?

-If your household requires collection of more than the 95 gallons of waste per week provided in the basic service, you must contact your hauler to order an additional cart.
+Yes.
+You can contact your hauler to order an additional cart.
 Your hauler will assess a cart delivery charge and an additional monthly fee for this service will be billed directly by the hauler.